-Join us the day before the FDA/Xavier PharmaLink conference sessions, for Breakthrough Supply Chain Performance, facilitated by Marla Phillips, Tuesday, March 12, 2019, from 8am-4pm, at Xavier University.
+Join us the day before the FDA/Xavier PharmaLink conference sessions, for Breakthrough Supply Chain Performance, facilitated by authors of the newly-released Good Supply Practices for the 21st Century, Troy Fugate (Compliance Insight), Neil Lewis (P&G), and Marla Phillips (Xavier University), Tuesday, March 12, 2019, from 8am-4pm, at Xavier University.

 Through a key paradigm shift discovered by a team of FDA and industry team members, the Good Supply Practices (GSPs) attack the true root cause of the supply chain failures your organization has experienced!
 You now have the power to reduce your organization’s global supply chain disruptions and can advance your career by protecting your organization and the patients you serve.
 Increase the value of your organization through practical right-first-time that are being used around the world!